Universal Health Visiting Pathway in Scotland: pre-birth to pre-school

 Continued assessment of/ discussion as appropriate.
 Refer or direct families to local community services/parenting programmes.

 Discuss importance of helping your baby to move and play everyday - this should be encouraged from birth, particularly through floor-based play and water activities in safe environments.
-Reduce/limit sitting time in buggys and car seats when possible
+Reduce/limit sitting time in buggies and car seats when possible

 Domestic abuse

 Use the above guidance to check for the safety of the children.
-Implement Child protection procedures if required.
+Implement child protection procedures if required.
 Ensure appropriate documentation and recording but not in hand held notes.
 Share information with relevant agencies as required and in line with local protocols.
 If women are experiencing other forms of gender based violence, refer to accompanying evidence updates.

 Immunisations